Junimeek/junimeek.github.io/via-bus/lineup/index.md

 - <a target="_blank" href="../documents/2025/05/v1_Schedule246Web.pdf">246 [March 5, 2025; eff.
 Aug 19, 2024] - web version</a>
 - <a target="_blank" href="../documents/2025/05/v1_Schedule246Printable.pdf">246 [March 5, 2025; eff.
 Aug 19, 2024] - Printable version</a>
 - <a target="_blank" href="../documents/2025/05/v1_Schedule246Grayscale.pdf">246 [March 5, 2025; eff.
 Aug 19, 2024] - Grayscale version</a>

-# Disclaimer
-This is an unofficial source of information for VIA Metropolitan Transit's bus services.
-By continuing to use this site, you acknowledge that this website, as well as the creator of this site (<a target="_blank" href="https://twitter.com/junimeek39">Junimeek</a>), has no affiliation with VIA Metropolitan Transit.